todddeluca/daemoncmd/README.md

     nohup mycommand --myoption myarg >/dev/null 2>/dev/null &

-While this is a good for doing some development work, a daemon requires quite a number of other things to happen.
-The wikipedia page http://en.wikipedia.org/wiki/Daemon\_(computing) says the following needs to
+While this is a good for doing some development work, a proper daemon requires quite a number of other things to happen.
+The wikipedia page http://en.wikipedia.org/wiki/Daemon_(computing) says the following needs to
 happen:

 - Dissociating from the controlling tty